Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Defending or settling an action or proceeding in a Kansas court

-- Any activity concerning internal affairs, like holding manager or shareholder meetings
+- Any activity concerning internal affairs, like holding LLC member and/or manager meetings

 - Maintaining bank accounts